The majority of diseases occurring as a result of asbestos exposure affect the lungs

 Over the years, these symptoms may give way to the development of a disease.
 For this reason, people with a history of asbestos exposure need to undergo a periodical medical examination to timely find out about a disease they may have developed.

-The symptoms of other cancers which are the result of asbestos exposure
+Symptoms of other cancers which are the result of asbestos exposure

 Asbestos exposure is not only responsible for pulmonary diseases, as asbestos fibers can easily travel through the bloodstream to other organs in the body, such as the stomach or the colon.
 Thereby, approximately 30% of people who have a history of asbestos exposure come to struggle with gastrointestinal cancer, whereas 40% of them develop colorectal cancer.
 These patients may experience symptoms, such as: